atg-abhijay/Advent-of-Code-2020/README.md

 ## Cyclomatic Complexity

-The Cyclomatic Complexity of the solutions can be found in the table below.
+The [Cyclomatic Complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) of the solutions can be found in the table below.
 It is a metric that can be used to calculate the complexity of a program.
 These values were calculated using `radon`, which is a tool for Python to calculate code metrics.

-Information about Cyclomatic Complexity can be found [here](https://en.wikipedia.org/wiki/Cyclomatic_complexity) and information about `radon`'s usage of it can be found [here](https://radon.readthedocs.io/en/latest/intro.html#cyclomatic-complexity).
+Information about `radon`'s usage of it can be found [here](https://radon.readthedocs.io/en/latest/intro.html#cyclomatic-complexity).

 | Solution | Complexity | Solution | Complexity | Solution | Complexity
 | -------- | ---------- | -------- | ---------- | -------- | ----------